rnaveensrinivas/git/progit/02-Git-Basics.md

 ### More options for `git log`

-Here is the information as a Markdown table:

 | Option             | Description                                                                 |
 |--------------------|-----------------------------------------------------------------------------|
 | `-p`               | Show the patch introduced with each commit.                                 |